 In lots of Bible passages Jesus (and Paul) warned us that these far-off future days were going to be rough.
 Lots of people would struggle through them, have heart attacks, even, because of their severity (as a child, I'd picture men having heart attacks while reading bad news in newspapers).
-The sky would be doing all sorts of unusual things and the Earth would be shaking like crazy and people would be cruel and the love of many would grow downright cold.
+The sky would do all sorts of unusual things, the Earth would shake wildly, people would be cruel and the love of many would grow downright cold.

 And that's just part of it.

 And today I'm saying that there are basically two ways to live nowadays.
 Either in fear and dread and full of complaining--or--with a spirit of excitement and a deep desire to overcome each challenge thrown at us.

 And personally?
 I'm excited to be alive in 2011.
 Oh, I used to wish I'd been born back in the 1920's when the Times (and homes, clothes, art and decor) were different, but I feel all wrong when I wish that now, for it's like saying God made a mistake when He whooshed me down to this planet in 1959.
 After all, He certainly knows best and His timing, always, is perfect.

 And if God doesn't know what He's doing, well, nobody does.

 But now I'm thrilled to be present during these days of great birthing pains of a whole other Life.
 God meant me (and you) to be here during these hard, painful times of contractions which will, eventually, birth something different than what we've all known.
 Something God planned eons ago and is, most likely, excited for us to experience.

 And yet part of me also believes He's wanting to watch His conquerors stand firm, bravely and with valor during these challenging, battle-filled years ahead.
 And only through Him can we do just that, one daily battle at a time.